A guide to excluded occupiers and evictions

-The default position for an occupier under the Protection from Eviction Act 1977 is that they cannot be evicted without a court order.
+The default position for an occupier under the Protection from Eviction Act 1977 is that they cannot be evicted without a court order in England and Wales.
 However, there are many situations where this basic protection is excluded by law.
-These “excluded occupiers” can be automatically evicted either once the agreement comes to an end or the landlord’s permission to live in the property has ended.
+These “excluded occupiers” can be automatically evicted either once the written agreement comes to an end or the landlord’s permission to live in the property has ended.

 Most of the scenarios are set out in the 1977 Act.